boazsegev/facil.io/README.md

 }
  ```

+To use this library you only need the `libasync.h` and `libasync.c` files.

 ## [`libreact`](src/libreact.h) - KQueue/EPoll abstraction.

 It's true, some server programs still use `select` and `poll`... but they really shouldn't be (don't get me started).

 When using [`libevent`](http://libevent.org) or [`libev`](http://software.schmorp.de/pkg/libev.html) you could end up falling back on `select` if you're not careful. `libreact`, on the other hand, will simply refuse to compile if neither kqueue nor epoll are available (windows Overlapping IO support would be interesting to write, I guess, but I don't have Windows).

-Since I mentioned `libevent` or `libev`, I should point out that even a simple inspection shows that these are amazing and well tested libraries (how did they make those nice benchmark graphs?!)... but I hated their API (or documentation).
+Since I mentioned `libevent` and `libev`, I should point out that even a simple inspection shows that these are amazing and well tested libraries (how did they make those nice benchmark graphs?!)... but I hated their API (or documentation).

 It seems to me, that since both `libevent` and `libev` are so all-encompassing, they end up having too many options and functions...
 I, on the other hand, am a fan of well designed abstractions, even at the price of control.
-I mean, you're writing a server that should handle 100K concurrent connections - do you really need to manage the socket polling timeouts ("ticks")?!
+I mean, you're writing a server that should handle 100K+ concurrent connections - do you really need to manage the socket polling timeouts ("ticks")?!
 Are you really expecting more than a second to pass with no events?

 To use this library you only need the `libreact.h` and `libreact.c` files.

-P.S.

-What I would love to write, but I need to learn more before I do so, is a signal based reactor that will be work with all POSIX compilers, using [`sigaction`](http://www.gnu.org/software/libc/manual/html_node/Signal-Actions.html#Signal-Actions) and message pipes... but I want to improve on my site-reading skills first (I'm a musician at heart).

 ## [`lib-server`](src/lib-server.h) - a server building library.